arik12/SOFTWARE-ENGINEERING/README.md

 Imagine you open your laptop and click on a browser to search something.
-Within seconds, it responds and shows results.
-You don’t see it, but some programs are working behind the screen.
+Within seconds, it responds and shows results.You don’t see it but some programs are working behind the screen.

 **Software is the set of programs that tell a computer what to do.
 It also includes related documentation like instructions and user guides.**